 As we’ve mentioned, as a startup you should invest time and capital creating a brand.
 But you then also have to live up to your own hype.
 If you can’t, then not only will your employees leave, but the best employees will leave first, and your company’s reputation will be ruined.
 EES is a powerful tool that can help your organization live up to the expectations it creates.

 Word-of-mouth has always been important in the recruiting process, and in a market with websites such as Yelp, Twitter, and LinkedIn, word-of-mouth is more powerful than ever.
-Using technologies such as EES to streamline your business and personnel issues will create a feedback loop in which you create a brand that attracts strong employees who are happy and who tell their friends (and everyone who can access their Facebook, Twitter, and LinkedIn profiles) about how great your company is.
+Using technologies such as EES to streamline your business and personal issues will create a feedback loop in which you create a brand that attracts strong employees who are happy and who tell their friends (and everyone who can access their Facebook, Twitter, and LinkedIn profiles) about how great your company is.
 And those friends will, in turn, apply to your company.
 And be happy.
 And spread the word…and on and on.

 Make universities your friends